ibm-cloud-docs/cephaas/connect-from-nvme-of-initiators.md

-### Verify that the initiator is set up correctly.
+### Verify that the initiator is set up correctly for VMware ESXi
 {: #connection-verification-vmware}

 1. From the vSphere Client, go to the **ESXi host**.